 The exhibits related to the physical protection inspection procedures were removed because of the Commission’s decision that certain security information will no longer be publicly available.

 In addition to the inspectable areas identified for many of the key attributes of each cornerstone of safety, the baseline inspection program also consists of inspection activities devoted to: (1) PI verification, (2) problem identification and resolution, (3) event follow-up, and (4) plant status.
-As discussed below, 3 through 4 describe the scope and basis for these inspection activities and other inspection program policies and practices (e.g., IMC 2515).
+As discussed below, Exhibit 36 through 44 describe the scope and basis for these inspection activities and other inspection program policies and practices (e.g., IMC 2515).

 03.01 PI Verification